 Waste Nothing Schools Challenge

 Primary schools across the city are taking the Waste Nothing Schools Challenge.
 Students are being challenged to think outside the box to help Bristol waste nothing.
-Hopefully, by taking part, schools and families all learn a little something along the way!
+Hopefully, by taking part, schools and families will all learn a little something along the way.

 If you think your school, or your children’s primary school, is up to the challenge, you can contact us today.
 Simply email the Bristol Waste Schools team at firstname.lastname@example.org with your school’s details.